Counting Carbs - The UK Edition

 How did we (The No Guilt Bakers) navigate the Carb Counting minefield?

 Interestingly, when Maya started with Keto, her focus was just to eat food with low carb counts like eggs, whereas Taeya lost the majority of her weight through very strict carb counting.
-The lesson in this is that there is no reason to become overwhelmed and stressed out if one way doesnt work for you.
+The lesson in this is that there is no reason to become overwhelmed and stressed out if one way doesn't work for you.
 There are many ways of adopting the low carb and keto lifestyle and we are here to help you navigate this new way of eating.
-Over the coming months, we will be sharing lots of information to help you understand some of the foods you can eat and what to do with them to enjoy a diet that is varied and even includes some sweet treats (shameless plug for No Guilt Bakes!) - We will tell you the net carbs in every product you make so you dont have to do the maths as well.
-See all of our products here.
+Over the coming months, we will be sharing lots of information to help you understand some of the foods you can eat and what to do with them to enjoy a diet that is varied and even includes some sweet treats (shameless plug for No Guilt Bakes!) - We will tell you the net carbs in every product we make so you don't have to do the maths as well.

 It is clear that there is a wealth of information both from the US and the UK that will help anyone undertaking the Keto diet.
 However, you need to be mindful of the different food labels from each country and factor this in when you are reading recipes and tracking information that you find.